Aboriginal Message Stick

 Traditionally, message sticks were passed between different clans and language groups to send messages.
-They were often used to invite neighbouring groups to corroborees, set-fights and games.
+They were often used to invite neighboring groups to corroborees, set-fights, and games.

 An Australian anthropologist wrote of the Wurundjeri people of the Melbourne area:

-Aboriginal Australians refers to the people who are members of the several hundred Indigenous peoples of Australia.
-The category “Aboriginal Australia” was coined by the British after they began colonising Australia in 1788.
-The term was used to refer collectively to all the people they found already inhabiting the continent, and later to the descendants of any of those people.
+Aboriginal Australians refer to the people who are members of the several hundred Indigenous peoples of Australia.
+The category “Aboriginal Australia” was coined by the British after they began colonizing Australia in 1788.
+The term was used to refer collectively to all the people they found already inhabiting the continent.
+Later the term described the descendants of any of those people.
 The Constitution of Australia, in its original form as of 1901, referred to Aboriginals twice, but without definition.

-The Australian Aboriginal languages, before colonisation, consist of over 300 languages belonging to an estimated twenty-eight language families.
+The Australian Aboriginal languages, before colonization, consisting of over 300 languages belonging to an estimated twenty-eight language families.
 Today, the most significant single language group of Aboriginal people live in the area around Uluru (Ayers Rock) and south into South Australia.
-The second largest Aboriginal distinct community live in and around Alice Springs in the Northern Territory.
+The second-largest Aboriginal distinct community lives in and around Alice Springs in the Northern Territory.

 Did you know?